 REHS frames the work, training and professional development opportunities made available to students in Graduate Assistant positions based on the competencies of national associations such as NASPA – Student Affairs Administrators in Higher Education, the American College Personnel Association (ACPA), and the Association of College and University Housing Officers – International (ACUHO-I).

 - Assistant Community Director - Application currently closed for 2016-17 positions

-The assistant community director (ACD) position is a half-time live-in graduate assistantship within Residence Education and Housing Services.
-Reporting to a full-time community director, ACDs are responsible for developing living learning environments coinciding with the mission and goals of Michigan State University.
+Assistant Community Director (ACD) position is a half-time, live-in graduate assistantship within Residence Education and Housing Services.
+Reporting to a full-time Community director, ACDs are responsible for developing living learning environments coinciding with the mission and goals of Michigan State University.
 ACDs are responsible for the general supervision of the resident assistant staff and supporting the building community director in the planning, implementation and evaluation of a comprehensive community and student development program for a residence hall of 400 to 1200 undergraduate and/or graduate students.
-ACDs are responsible for staff supervision & training, student organization advising including group development, student contact and individual student development, and administrative and departmental responsibilities.
+ACDs are responsible for staff supervision & training, student organization advising including group development, student development, student conduct. crisis response, administrative and departmental responsibilities.
 Applicants who receive this assistantship are assigned to a residence hall apartment and are required to live in as part of their job responsibilities.